wtPLSQL/wtPLSQL/docs/demo/Test-Runner.md

 /
 ```

 With the addition of the DBOUT annotation, the profiling information is available for the SIMPLE_TEST_RUNNER package.
+The DBOUT takes the form of "owner.object_name:object_type".  "owner" will default to "USER".  "object_name" is required.  "object_type" is required if more than one object has that name.
+Package bodies will always require the ":PACKAGE BODY" because the package specification is always another database object with the same name.

 Run this: